-All first year students are highly encouraged to work with the Graduate Advisor, Alex Schultz, to build their first semester schedule.
+All first year students are highly encouraged to work with the MSE Graduate Advisor to build their first semester schedule.

-The Pro MS and PhD in Materials Science & Engineering are technical degrees.
-Coursework requirements reflect the program's focus on preparing students to be technical leaders in the field.
+The Professional Master's and PhD in Materials Science & Engineering are technical degrees.
+Coursework requirements reflect the program's focus on preparing you to be technical leaders in the field.

 All MSE MS and PhD students must complete 30 course credit hours including three core MSE courses (9 credits), four courses within a specialized track (12 credits), and at least three breadth electives (9 credits).
-All graduate students must declare a track from the list in the coursework section by the second semester.
-All graduate students should take the three required core courses as soon as they are offered.
-Do not wait to take a core class.
-All core classes are not offered each semester.
+All graduate students must declare a track from the list in the coursework section by their second semester.
+All graduate students should take the three required core courses as soon as the courses are offered.
+Do not wait to take a core class as they are not offered every semester.

-Professional MS students should declare a track in consulation with MSE's Gradaute Advisor, Alex Schultz.
+Professional MS students should declare a track in consulation with the MSE Gradaute Advisor.
 The Professional MS is a coursework-only degree.

-Special topics or new classes that fit the student's degree plan can become part of the MSE program by petition.
-Generally, additions to or substitutions of the core courses are strongly discouraged.
+Special topics or new classes that fit your degree plan may become part of your formal MSE program by petition.

-Click a specfic track button above to see it's reccomended cources.
-For the open track, students can choose any four courses from the list of approved courses in each track.
+Click a specfic track button below to see its recommended cources.
+For the open track, you can choose any four courses from the list of approved courses in each track.